 Students must submit immunization records and complete the Health Information Form found on DC Central.
 Questions about health records or immunizations can be directed to Beth Baas at 712-722-6990.

 This is required in order to complete registration.
-Please reach out to Audrey Schuller in the Business Office at 712-722-6013 if you have questions or need to make a payment.
+Please reach out to Samantha Hoekstra in the Business Office at 712-722-6013 if you have questions or need to make a payment.
 Bills are sent to the student’s home address in mid-July.
 Included in that mailing will be payment information.
 Payment information is also available to your student on DC Central.

 FAFSA and Supplemental Data Form